plt3/clip-for-me/README.md

 Below each of these headings should be a heading level three (###) for each game in the tournament.
 This heading should be a Markdown link leading to the YouTube URL of the full game film.
 It should look something like this: `### [some team](https://youtu.be/video-id-here):`.

 Below each of these headings should be the timestamps of the highlights you would like to clip from this video.
 These should be organized as a Markdown list with one highlight per list item.
-Each list item should have the timestamp (formatted as MM:SS or HH:MM:SS), a hyphen, a space, and the description of the highlight.
+Each list item should have the timestamp (formatted as MM:SS or HH:MM:SS), the delimiter (default is "- ") and the description of the highlight.
 One of these lines should look like this: `- 5:38- crazy catch by player over two defenders`.
 It is crucial that the correct delimiter (hyphen + space) is between each timestamp and description, otherwise the script will fail to parse each part.

+Repeat this process for as many games and tournaments as needed.

+### JSON:

+The JSON specification is essentially the same as the Markdown one, since all the `convert` command does is convert the Markdown file into the corresponding JSON object.

+The JSON object should have a top-level key, whose value should be an object with keys for each tournament.

+The value of each of the tournament keys should be an object with keys for each game, which should still be formatted as a markdown link (e.g. `[some team](https://youtu.be/video-id-here):`).
+The colon at the end is optional.

+The value of each of the game keys should be an array of strings, where each string corresponds to a highlight.
+Each string must be in the format timestamp-delimiter-description, as described in the Markdown specification (e.g. `5:38- crazy catch by player over two defenders`).

 Repeat this process for as many games and tournaments as needed.